WullyBully/Final-Project/README.md

-# Code for Final Project - Event Study on META and the Amazon IRobot Merger.
+# Event Study on META and the Amazon/IRobot Merger.

 This was a small event study analyzing abnormal returns on meta stock and events surrounding it, such as company announcements or Mark Zuckerbergs personal life.